Nia292/ce-launcher/README.md

 ```
 Where you obviously have to set name, host, query port and the modlist.
 If you have issues with this, feel free to reach out.

+# Future Plans

+Right now, this is just a drop-in replacement for the funcom launcher.
+It only provides marginally more features, like server selection and
+hassle-free modlist management.

+I initially intended this to be a replacement for steam workshop, providing servers with a means to directly supply mods to their
+userbase through nexusmods/gdrive/etc. Right now, I'd like to test this a bit further, see how it works and if there is interest!